Vyral/base-template/_posts/2020-05-07-what-you-need-to-know-about-mortgage-forbearance.md

 2. Fill them in on your situation and why you cannot make your mortgage payment.&nbsp;
 3. Make sure you get the details of the arrangement in writing.

-I do want to reemphasize that forbearance is not equal to forgiveness, and that’s why I recommend that if you still have a job and are able to pay your mortgage, you should.
+I do want to reemphasize that forbearance is not equal to forgiveness, and that’s why I recommend that if you still have a job and can pay your mortgage, you should.
 Don’t jump on the bandwagon of forbearance simply because it seems easy in the short term.
 A forbearance isn’t a way of saving money—it’s a can of worms.
 That money is non-interest-bearing, so you won’t generate any interest on the money you don’t pay.

 If you need help or have any questions, don’t hesitate to reach out to us.
 We’re here to help you.